This post may contain affiliate links, which means I’ll receive a commission if you purchase through my link, at no extra cost to you.

 - 1 TBSP olive oil

-- 2 cups dried brown lentils rinsed
+- 2 cups dried brown lentils soaked overnight and rinsed

 - 4 cups water